A Selection of the Best Pizza in Jerusalem.

 - La Piedra (Mehadrin)

-In my option, La Piedra is the best pizza restaurant in Jerusalem.
-As well as enjoying the pizza, I also like the salads, which are perfect to share along with the pizza.
-It is a nice and cozy place for dinner.
-They do not deliver but do offer take away.
-Pizzas range in price from NIS 38 to 60.
-La Piedra English menu can be found here.
+As well as enjoying the pizza at La Piedra, I also like the salads, which are perfect to share along with the pizza.
+The menu also includes fresh homemade pasta, It is a nice and cozy place for dinner.
+Pizzas range in price from NIS 38 to 65.

 - Pizzeria Flora (Dairy Not Supervised)

 The original branch of Pizzeria Flora near the shuk has a fun atmosphere and good food.
-The traditional Neapolitan pizza is available with a selection of fixed toppings, including my favorite portobello mushrooms, champignon & truffle oil (NIS 57).
+The traditional Neapolitan pizza is available with a selection of fixed toppings, including my favorite portobello mushrooms, champignon & truffle oil.
 You can also build your own pizza with the usual classic toppings, as well as some more interesting toppings such as zucchini, garlic confit, blue cheese, asparagus and soft boiled egg.
-They also serve amazing complimentary home-made chocolate truffles with the bill.
+They also serve amazing complimentary homemade chocolate truffles with the bill.

 Insider tip: if you prefer a bar vibe, you can sit in HaTipa bar next to Flora HaDekel branch and have your pizza delivered to the bar.